The CDC Treats the Cruise Industry Unfairly, Voluntary Program Not Necessary To Have Comfort Sailing, Cruise Critic Readers Say

 What emerged from the survey results: Cruise Critic readers approve of most of the protocols that the cruise lines have self-imposed to sail, including vaccine requirements for passengers and crew, as well as pre-cruise testing, and prefer using those rather than any new CDC guidelines to determine whether a ship is safe.

-A full 63% of Cruise Critic readers also think that the CDC has been treating the cruise industry unfairly compared to other types of travel – nearly one third of whom feel that while the government started off with necessary requirements, the guidelines have now moved into unfair territory.
+A full 63% of Cruise Critic readers also think that the CDC has been treating the cruise industry unfairly compared with other types of travel -- nearly one third of whom feel that while the government started off with necessary requirements, the guidelines have now moved into unfair territory.
 Only 32% feel that the CDC is currently being fair and that their guidelines are necessary.

 What are the CDC Voluntary Protocols?